 If your vehicle won’t start, you likely need to jump start your car battery.
 If you are wondering how to properly jump start a car, First Acura has provided this handy guide.
-If your battery continues to cause issues even after you attempt to jump start your car, visit our service center near Cranston for a replacement.
+If your battery continues to cause issues even after you attempt to jump start your car, or you want to know how often to replace your car battery, visit our service center near Cranston for a replacement.

 The Proper Way to Jump Start a Car